-New Mercedes-AMG C63 spotted: price, specs and release date
+New Mercedes-AMG C63 hybrid revealed in exclusive renderings: price, specs and release date

 - Reveal expected in 2021

 The upcoming Mercedes-AMG C63 will not come with a 4.0-litre twin-turbo V8, as in the current car.
 But, it’s not all bad news – instead, it’ll get a turbocharged four-cylinder 2.0-litre engine with 449hp a powerful 204hp electric motor, along with four-wheel drive for the first time.

 Read on for full details and exclusive renderings giving you your best looks yet at this upcoming BMW M3 and Audi RS4 alternative.

 Mercedes has confirmed that the new AMG C63 will come with a 2.0-litre four-cylinder hybrid engine.
 The petrol engine itself will be borrowed from the 421hp AMG A45 S, but it’ll be tuned to produce 449hp.
 This boost will come partly thanks to a new turbocharger that uses a built-in electric motor to help the engine respond 40% more quickly than in the A45 S when you hit the accelerator.